ciena-frost/ember-frost-cookbook/testing/unit/serializer.md

-# Recipe for: Testing an Serializer
+# Recipe for: Testing a Serializer

 ## The API Response